Info Function

 5. RECALC

-The ‘RECALC’ argument tells whether the calculations made in the workbook are in automatic mode or manual.
-This is one of the wisest use cases you can find for the function.
+The ‘RECALC’ argument tells whether the calculations made in the workbook are in automatic mode or manual mode.
+This is one of the function's wisest use cases.

-Whenever I worked on Excel models built by fellow analysts, I used to wonder why the formulas wouldn’t work despite zero errors.
-An in-depth analysis would later say that the calculation mode was switched from ‘Automatic’ to ‘Manual.’
+Whenever I worked on Excel models built by fellow analysts, I wondered why the formulas wouldn’t work despite zero errors.
+An in-depth analysis later revealed that the calculation mode was switched from ‘Automatic’ to ‘Manual.’

 Thus, I needed to press the F9 key to make the formulas work.
 It is a cool trick if you need to make your file work faster, but a newbie like me just wastes so much valuable time, right?